kali-physi-hacker/gradia-stocker-sample/README.md

+### basics
+- special users: vault, split, admin

 ### questions
 - kyc will be done in remarks. we will have a checklist
 - would you ever return parts of a consignment? ie. one parcel out of 3

 ### todo:
+- backend to confirm stones
+- backend to return stones to vault
+- better error page for split (eg: not confirmed transfer yet, you are not the owner so you can't split)
+- split parcel -> add. u can choose who the user who split the parcel is- instead it should just autosave as the logged in user

 - make the 2. parcel info into an excel thing and have the return to vault button in the list view as well
 - stone table view